ianlewis/kay/docs/source/media_compressor.rst

    3 directories, 4 files

-To enable serving these files from this directory, you need to add the directory to app.yaml file as follows:
+To enable serving these files from this directory, you may need to add the directory to app.yaml file (according to the version of Kay you're using, you don't need to this) as follows:

 .. code-block:: yaml